 Capt.
 Bounds was able to put them on a wreck in about 85 feet of water.
 Westerfeld was fishing a snafu rig with White-Legger Crabs for bait, which had been producing many large fish that season.
 The tautog slammed Westerfeld’s crab and shortly after he pulled in his 28.83 pound, 35-inch world record.
 The fish also had a whopping girth of 25 inches.
-Westerfeld’s catch shattered the previous world record tautog by just under 4 pounds, which had been held by Anthony Monica of New Jersey since 1998.
+Westerfeld’s catch shattered the previous world record tautog by nearly 4 pounds, which had been held by Anthony Monica of New Jersey since 1998.

 The Connecticut tautog state record is currently held by Thien Nguyen, who was fishing aboard the Sunbeam 5 charter, captained by Bob Wadsworth of Waterford, Conn.
 Nguyen dropped a crab into the rocks off of Two Tree Island in Niantic Bay and hooked up with his monster tautog.
 Nguyen had to free spool his reel to give the fish time to swim out of a snag before he was able to pry it away from the bottom and land it.
 When he got it to a weigh-in site at Hillyer’s Tackle, the tautog tipped the scales at 26 pounds 4 ounces and was 34 inches long, becoming the new Connecticut tautog state record.

 The Maine tautog state record was caught by Chris Morrell from York in August 2013.
 His catch was the smallest of all the state records weighing 7 pounds and 13 ounces.

 The Massachusetts tautog state record was caught by Michael Horsely, on Jun.
 29, 1978.
 His record fish was caught off Gay Head and weighed in at 22 pounds and 9 ounces.